wtp43/obsidian-vault/Revision Feb 2024.md

 - Wrong approach: use heap and take the two biggest and decrement by smaller number
 - Consider `[100,100,100]`.
 Answer is 300 but using the above approach gives 201
 - Intuition: We should match smaller numbers with the biggest
-- If the biggest number is larger than the sum of all other numbers, we can only decrement max_element \* 2 + 1
+- If the biggest number is larger than the sum of all other numbers, we can only decrement rest \* 2 + 1
 - If it is smaller or equal to the rest, we can always match a smaller element to it and decrement everything

 ### Two Sum